My Dear Far-Nearness graphic

 Spiritual Practices

 The Holy Trinity is not merely an abstract doctrine.
 It’s not even a belief.
 Rather, it is a living experience that we can learn to practice in solitude, relationships, and community.
-My Dear Far-Nearness explores the three “Persons” of the Christian Trinity as a mirror in which we cultivate three corresponding aspects of our awareness.
+My Dear Far-Nearness explores the three “Persons” of the Christian Trinity as a mirror that reflects the three corresponding aspects of our awareness.
 We learn that what we see is a mirror into what we are; how we perceive others and God is directly related to the dynamism of our everyday awareness, our consciousness and our unconsciousness.
 Like the First Person, the Creator we can know ourselves, God, and others as mystery because Creator is Mystery.
+In this First Person awareness we are continually walking into the land of unknowing.
 Like the Second Person we can know ourselves, God and others in the interpersonal dimension of I-thou awareness.
+This aspect of awareness carries an ambience of care, empathy, and love.
 And like the Third Person, we can know ourselves, God, and others from within the “we” Spirit of interbeing in community: “wego” instead of ego.

 My Dear Far-Nearness presents a wealth of spiritual practices that help us attune our awareness to the Divine Mystery and to grow in wisdom and love with others.
 The doctrine of the Holy Trinity assumes that the Persons circulate in each person’s consciousness and that each Person of the Trinity circulates in the other two.
 Each Person, and each dimension of our awareness is a fractal of the others.
 But generally, we won’t experience this unless we take up certain spiritual practices.
 Diligent, purposeful practices awaken us to each dimension of awareness.
 As we mature in these practices, they will begin to happen on their own.
 Sometimes we will dwell in mystery and unknowing; sometimes in the vibrancy of I-thou relationships; and sometimes in the “we-ness” of community participation.
 Each aspect of our awareness can be experienced as a divine presencing, and the three can be lived.
 Here is a sampling of practices for each Person.